Aman-Dulhani/MovieList/README.md

 npm run dev
 ```

+Dev server will start on localhost:3000.
+We can change that in configuration.

 ## Future Developments

 - **Virtualised Infinite Scrolling**: We can set a virtualised window for the infinite scrolling that would not overload the DOM by populating more and more movies as the user scrolls down or up.